Fleckism/SecurityPlus/SecurityPlus/19A Risk Management Process and Concepts.md

 ### External

-External threat actors are one highly visible source of risk.
+External [[threat actor]]s are one highly visible source of risk.
 You must also consider wider threats than those of cyberattack.
 Natural disasters, such as the COVID-19 pandemic, illustrate the need to have IT systems and workflows that are resilient to widespread dislocation.
 The most critical type of impact is one that could lead to loss of life or critical injury.
 The most obvious risks to life and safety come from natural disasters, person-made disasters, and accidents, such as fire.

 ### Internal